 College recruitment within the inner cities is far stronger for football and basketball.
 Division I programs have only 11.7 scholarships to divide among 35 players on a squad.
 College baseball is a non-revenue sport compared to basketball and football.
 It is largely played in the summertime, the fallow period of colleges.
 Compare this to autumnal football and winter-into-spring (March Madness) basketball.

 In Right off the Bat, a chapter is devoted to “Race and Empire.”
 We work in broad strokes and (to mix or coax a metaphor) without an overabundance of navel-gazing or embroidery.
-There are: the colonial dispensation; the enslavement, total exploitation of Africans; the British boarding-school mise-en-scéne from which cricket culture emerged—the high and difficult technique of cricket and the individualism-versus-team effort of baseball being offshoots of white-English colonialism.
+There are: the colonial dispensation; the brutal treatment and enslavement an of Africans; the British boarding-school mise-en-scéne from which cricket culture emerged—the high and difficult technique of cricket and the individualism-versus-team effort of baseball being offshoots of white-English colonialism.
 (We also touch on the 1940s “League of Their Own” women’s-only baseball universe, which remained segregated: never “to integrate” with the other gender.)

 Black men in a predominantly white business….
 Early also examines the matter in a defunct baseball magazine called 108, a slick allusion after the number of stitches in a baseball (white horsehide sewn in the Caribbean), as well as in a Time magazine article ironically (Could the song title and film it is drawn from be any more white?) called “Where Have You Gone, Mr. Robinson?”